Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

      - if condition true then goes inside loop else not
      - used for infinite loop

+ * for item in list or tuple :
+     - identation important
+     - used for iterating through any data collection or datatype sequence
+* range :
+     - function for generating sequence of numbers from 0 to n-1
+     - range(start,stop,step-size) : syntax

+* Function :
+     - identation important
+     - to do a specific task
+     - def func_name (parameter) :
+          - body
+          - return

   ### NOTE :
         1. By default in python , number is in float datatype.